digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/table/serverside-operations/pagination.md

 1. Drag a **Table** component from right component library to the canvas.
 2. Select the data source and create a new query from the query panel at the bottom.
 (Refer to [data source](/docs/data-sources/overview) docs for more details) <br/>
-    We are going to use ToolJet’s Sample data source (Postgres) in this guide.<br/>
+    We are going to use JumpStart’s Sample data source (Postgres) in this guide.<br/>
     Add the following query to fetch the data from database:

     ```sql